-19. What if I don't meet the requirements?
+23. What if I don't meet the requirements?

-You may not at first be able to supply all the supporting evidence required to be fully recognised in your role.
+You may not at first be able to supply all the supporting evidence that your employer needs to recognise you fully as a trainer.
 If this is the case, your recognition will be 'provisional' rather than 'full' while you seek further evidence.
-However, the GMC says that all trainers in the four categories must be fully recognised by 31 July 2016.
+However, the GMC says that all trainers in the four categories must be fully recognised by 31 July 2016 and local arrangements may be more stringent, so you will need to check with your EO.